GIVENALITY/membership/IMPERSONATION_FEATURE.md

    - View the list of all hotels

 2. **Start Impersonation**:
-   - Find the hotel with the manager you want to impersonate
+   - Find the hotel with the admin or manager you want to impersonate
-   - Click the impersonation button (user settings icon) next to the manager's name
+   - Click the impersonation button (user settings icon) next to the user's name
    - Confirm the action when prompted

 3. **During Impersonation**:
    - You'll see a red banner at the top indicating you're impersonating
-   - You have full access to the manager's dashboard and features
+   - You have full access to the admin/manager's dashboard and features
-   - All actions are performed as the manager user
+   - All actions are performed as the impersonated user

 4. **Stop Impersonation**:
    - Click "Stop Impersonating" in the banner